Education program is the nucleus of the undergraduate curriculum at

-Courses in Integrative Studies in the Natural Sciences and Technology are interdisciplinary courses that build upon the knowledge students have acquired by completing their lower division coursework in the natural sciences and technology.
-While these courses will include content from disciplines outside the natural sciences and technology, their primary focus is on integration of knowledge within the natural sciences and technology.
+Courses in Integrative Studies in the Natural Sciences are interdisciplinary courses that build upon the knowledge students have acquired by completing their lower division coursework in the natural sciences.
+While these courses will include content from disciplines outside the natural sciences, their primary focus is on integration of knowledge within the natural sciences.

 Students who complete the requirement for Integrative Studies in the Natural Sciences should be able to:

-- discuss the relationship of science to humanity through inquiry into: the origin of scientific discovery, the implications and consequences of scientific and technological development, and the impact of natural processes on the works of people as well as on its result: artifact;
+1. discuss the relationship of science to humanity through inquiry into: the origin of scientific discovery, the implications and consequences of scientific and technological development, and the impact of natural processes on the works of people;

-- describe some of the major effects that science and technology have had on societies; and
+2. describe some of the major effects that science and related technologies have had on societies; and

-- discuss the interdisciplinary approaches to methods, processes, effects, terminology and major concepts of science and technology; and
+3. discuss the interdisciplinary approaches to methods, processes, terminology and major concepts of science.

 The categories of upper division courses in the social sciences represent integrative themes and contemporary research applications.
 Focusing on specific topics, students will explore the conceptual and methodological links among the social sciences or subfields of a discipline.
 Courses will stress contemporary research, interpretations, issues and trends.
 Specific objectives of the categories are as follows: